Speed up AWS CDK's bundling of TypeScript/JavaScript Lambda handlers

 - Lambda handlers bundling

 All Lambda TypeScript/JavaScript code is bundled simultaneously using ESBuild's multiple entry points feature.
 This approach is what provides the significant speed improvement.
-Bundled assets are placed in the cdk.out/bundling-temp-*
+Bundled assets are placed in the cdk.out/bundling-temp-* folders for CDK to consume.

 - Standard CDK Execution